SSWConsulting/SSW.Rules.Content/rules/package-audit-log/rule.md

 created: 2022-10-27T05:23:16.827Z
 guid: 0a63d71e-66f0-4583-8a9c-6252df92ea34
 ---
-Packages are the life blood of any software project.
-However, if the team is not careful, that life blood can turn into a heavy weight dragging the application down.
+Packages are the lifeblood of any software project.
+However, if the team is not careful, that lifeblood can turn into a heavy weight dragging the application down.
 It's too easy for 10 packages to turn into 1000.

 That's why it's crucial to maintain a package audit log.

 <!--endintro-->

-A package audit log helps developers to keep track of why packages are added, who added them and who approved them.
+A package audit log helps developers track why packages are added, who added, and who approved them.

 Generally, keep track of packages in a different file for each project in the solution.

 ### What to track?

 There are lots of things that can be tracked in a package audit log.
 Generally, you want to keep it as simple as possible and containing only information that isn't easy to find elsewhere.
-For example, bundle size and load time can easily be found on [Bundlephobia](bundlephobia.com) so there is no need to track that.
+For example, bundle size and load time can easily be found on [Bundlephobia](bundlephobia.com), so there is no need to track that.

 The 6 best attributes to keep track of are:
 - Name